vrodriguezf/mlr/doc/knitted/tutorial/predict.md

 ================================

-Predicting the target values for new observations is implemented the same way as most of the other predict methods in *R*, i.e. just call [predict](http://berndbischl.github.io/mlr/man/predict.WrappedModel.html) on the object returned by [train](http://berndbischl.github.io/mlr/man/train.html) and pass the data to be predicted.
+Predicting the target values for new observations is implemented the same way as most of the other predict methods in *R*.
+In general, all you need to do is call \man2[predict][predict.WrappedModel] on the object returned by [train](http://berndbischl.github.io/mlr/man/train.html) and pass the data to be predicted.

 Quick start